What Men Live By: Plot

 After the woman and the two children finally left, Michael approaches Simon and bids him farewell explaining that God has finally forgiven him.
 As Michael does this he begins to be surrounded by a heavenly glow and Simon acknowledges that he is not an ordinary man.
 Simon asks him why light emits from him and why did he smile only those three times.
 Michael explains that he is an angel who was given the task to take away a woman's life so she could pass on to the next life.
 He allowed the woman to live because she begged that she must take care of her children for no one other than their mother could care for them.
 When he did this God punished him for his disobedience and commanded that he must find the answers to the following questions in order to be an angel again: What dwells in man?, What is not given to man?, and What do men live by?
 After Michael returned to earth to take the woman's soul, the woman's lifeless body rolled over and crushed the leg of the now crippled girl.
 Then Michael's wings left him and he became a naked and mortal man.
 When Simon rescued him he knew that he must start finding the answers to those questions.
 He learned the answer to the first question when Matryona felt pity for him, thus smiling and realizing that what dwells in man is "love".
 The answer to the second question came to him when he realized that the angel of death was looming over the nobleman who was making preparations for a year though he would not live till sunset; thus Michael smiled, realizing that what is not given to man is "to know his own needs."
 Lastly, he comprehended the answer to the final question when he saw the woman with the two girls from the mother, whose soul he previously did not take, thus smiling and realizing that regardless of being a stranger or a relation to each other, "all men live not by care for themselves but by love."
 Michael concludes, saying, "I have now understood that though it seems to men that they live by care for themselves, in truth it is love alone by which they live.
 He who has love, is in God, and God is in him, for God is love."
 When Michael finishes, he sings praises to God as wings appear on his back and he rises to return to heaven.

+Adaptations

+It was turned into a short British film in 1938 directed by Vernon Sewell.